wesbarnett/MolecularDynamics.jl/README.md

 Example Usages
 --------------
 Here are a few ways to use these modules.
+The following uses "traj.xtc" and "index.ndx" from the "examples/gmx-test" directory, but you can use any xtc file and corresponding index file you wish.
 First open the REPL:

     julia